BlazingBeskar/TwitchatKickSender/README.md

+## ⚠️ Notice: This Script Now Has a better app version that does not require any editing the codes.
+Check it out Below ⬇️

+---

 ## 🚀 Looking for an Easier Way?

 > 🆕 A full **desktop app version** of this tool is now available!